tweag/topiary/README.md

 3. The project specific topiary configuration

 ### Configuration Options
-The configuration file is contains a list of languages, each language configuration headed by the ``[[language]]`` toml header.
+The configuration file contains a list of languages, each language configuration headed by the ``[[language]]`` toml header.
 For instance, the one for Nickel is defined as such:
 ```toml